hugobeheray/ING4S2/IS Security/Rapport/lab3.md

   ```

-  - _Apply the hash function SHA256 on RNcRNs to  nd its hash HashRNcRNs._
+  - _Apply the hash function SHA256 on RNcRNs to find its hash HashRNcRNs._

   ```sh